 Wattage: 1200W

 There's no denying this blender is an expensive investment, but it comes laden with so many functions that you could considerably scale down the number of appliances you have to make way for it.
 This model's extensive repertoire also covers drinks, sauces, dips, spreads, soups, batters, dough, baby food and desserts, all using the same blades and jug.
-As you'd expect from a brand often used in professional kitchens, it creates an impressively blended and well-mixed smoothie.
+As you'd expect from a brand often used in professional kitchens, we found it creates an impressively blended and well-mixed smoothie.

 Read our full Vitamix Ascent review.